NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Input Unit Type for X1

 This field is used to indicate the kind of units that may be associated with the X1 values.
 It is used by IDF Editor to display the appropriate SI and IP units for the Minimum Value of X1 and Maximum Value of X1.
 The unit conversion is not applied to the coefficients.
 The available options are shown below.
-If none of these options are appropriate, select **Dimensionless** which will have no unit conversion**.**
+If none of these options are appropriate, select **Dimensionless** which will have no unit conversion.

 - Dimensionless